-A. Member has been diagnosed with obstructive sleep apnea:
+- A. Member has been previously diagnosed with significant obstructive sleep apnea:

-- 1. Results of a PSG or HSAT indicate Apnea Hypopnea Index (AHI) or Respiratory Disturbance Index (RDI) or Respiratory Event Index (REI) measured on HSAT of greater than or equal to15 events per hour OR
+- 1. Results of a PSG or HSAT indicate AHI or RDI or REI measured on HSAT greater than or equal to 15 events per hour, OR

-- 2. AHI or RDI or REI measured on HSAT of greater than or equal to 5 but less than 15, with clinical evidence of one of the following conditions:
+- 2. AHI or RDI or REI measured on HSAT greater than or greater than or equal to 5 events per hour but less than 15 with clinical evidence of one of the following conditions:

 - Excessive daytime sleepiness

 - Impaired cognition

-- Mood disorders (e.g., depression, anxiety)
+- Mood disorders (e.g. depression, anxiety)

 - Insomnia

 - Hypertension

 - Ischemic heart disease

-- History of stroke.
+- History of stroke

-- B. Absence of comorbid condition or concomitant secondary sleep disorders that could impact the technical quality or sensitivity of the APAP in adjusting pressure to meet member's needs:
+- B. Results of the initial diagnostic PSG or HSAT indicate significant oxygen desaturations during the study:

+- O2 saturation <90% for greater than 15% of recording time during a diagnostic home sleep apnea test or diagnostic facility based PSG, OR

+- O2 saturation < 80% for greater than 1% of recording time during a diagnostic home sleep